 The current organisational structure was formulated with the objective of managing multiple utilities and is arranged in functional areas that seek to improve customer service and achieve performance excellence.
+The electricity business line is managed by a cross functional team that has representation from the functional areas.

 "Asset Strategy" is responsible for optimised network performance and investment through the provision of strategic planning, and investment and network modelling.
-Key accountabilities include the development of the Asset Management Plan for network performance, maintenance and capital investment optimisation.
+Key accountabilities include the development of the Asset Management Plan for network performance, technical standards, maintenance and capital investment optimisation.
 The asset management information systems are jointly managed with the company's Information Systems (IS) group.